mattermost-community/mattermost-plugin-welcomebot/README.md

                         "TeamName": "staff",
                         "DelayInSeconds": 10,
                         "AttachmentMessage": [
                             "Let's get started by adding you to key channels!
-What is your role in the company?"
+What's your role in the company?"
                         ],
                         "Actions" : [
                             {